 Magdalene Odundo was born in Nairobi, Kenya in 1950.
 She moved to the UK in 1971 and continues to live there.
-She studied at Cambridge School of Art and is one of the most famous coil pottery artists of modern times.
+She studied at the Cambridge School of Art and is one of the most famous coil pottery artists of modern times.

-Coil pottery artists usually start off a piece either with a slab of clay for the base.
+Coil pottery artists usually start off a piece with a slab of clay for the base.
 Or they might pinch a round-shaped base and build the coils around that.
 Odundo uses the latter method, pinching out the base of the pot.
 She then puts the pinched clay into a concave bisque fired form which supports the base.
 Her coil pots usually have a round base.